 Claude is Anthropic's flagship AI assistant, and it has quietly become the tool that serious writers, developers, and researchers reach for when the work actually matters.
 We're not here to rehash Anthropic's marketing page or parrot benchmark scores — you can find that anywhere.
-This review is built on real usage, honest trade-off analysis, and a direct comparison to the alternatives we've already reviewed.
+This review is built on close analysis of Anthropic's documentation, honest trade-off assessment, and a direct comparison to the alternatives we've already reviewed.
 If you're trying to decide whether Claude deserves a slot in your workflow (or whether it justifies the $20/mo Pro tier), this is the piece that'll get you there.

 Quick Verdict